Gaussian Whittle-Mat\'ern fields on metric graphs: Introduction

 The difficulty in extending the SPDE approach to metric graphs is that it is not clear how to define the differential operator in this case, and it is also not clear what type of covariance functions one would obtain.
-We will in this work use quantum graph theory \citep{Berkolaiko2013} to define the operator and show that \eqref{eq:Matern_spde} then has a unique solution, for which we can derive sample path regularity properties.
-We will furthermore show that this solution has Markov properties when $\alpha\in\mathbb{N}$, and that we in these cases can derive finite dimensional distributions of the process analytically.
-For $\alpha=1$ we obtain a process with a covariance function that is similar to the exponential covariance function, i.e., the case $\nu=\nicefrac1{2}$ in \eqref{eq:matern_cov}, which was shown to be a valid covariance for metric graphs with Euclidean edges by \citet{anderes2020isotropic}.
-However, our construction has two major advantages.
-First, it has Markov properties, which means that the precision matrices (inverse covariance matrices) of the finite dimensional distributions of the process will be sparse.
-This greatly simplifies the use of the model for applications involving big data sets.
-Secondly, the model is well-defined for \emph{any} compact metric graph, and not only of the subclass with Euclidean edges.
-An example of this covariance for a simple graph can be seen in Figure~\ref{fig:cov_example}, and an example for a graph from a real street network can be seen in Figure~\ref{fig:street_graph}.
-Furthermore, we derive an explicit density for the finite dimensional distributions of the processes for higher values of $\alpha\in\mathbb{N}$.
-In this case one cannot use the corresponding Mat\'ern covariance function to construct a valid Gaussian process in general, even for graphs with Euclidean edges \citep{anderes2020isotropic}.
-Thus, this construction provides, as far as we know, for the first time a covariance function for differentiable random fields on compact metric graphs.
+We will in this work use quantum graph theory \cite{Berkolaiko2013} to define the operator and show that \eqref{eq:Matern_spde} then has a unique solution, for which we can derive sample path regularity properties.
+For $\alpha=1$ we obtain a field with a covariance function that is similar to the exponential covariance, i.e., the case $\nu=\nicefrac1{2}$ in \eqref{eq:matern_cov}, which was shown to be a valid covariance for metric graphs with Euclidean edges by \cite{anderes2020isotropic}.
+However, our construction has the advantage that it is well-defined for \emph{any} compact metric graph, which may contain loops and multiple edges between vertices, and not only for the subclass with Euclidean edges.
+Furthermore, the model is well-defined for any value of $\alpha>\nicefrac{1}{2}$, and we show that it yields a process with differentiable sample paths if $\alpha>\nicefrac{3}{2}$.
+In this case one cannot use the corresponding Mat\'ern covariance function to construct a valid Gaussian process, even for graphs with Euclidean edges \cite{anderes2020isotropic}.
+Thus, this construction provides, as far as we know, for the first time a covariance function for differentiable random fields on general compact metric graphs.
 See Figure~\ref{fig:cov_example} for an example.